Draco-lang/draco-lang.org/public/blog/birthday02/article.md

  * Lots of node-type checks in the binder code

 This was one of the biggest tech-debt we were carrying for quite a while and made introducing and debugging features quite painful, and now it's gone.
 The async-ified version torned out better than what I could have ever imagined.

+## A depressing end and start of the year

+The project hit one of its biggest inactive gaps yet.
+To keep personal matters short, I was feeling quite burnt-out on working on personal projects next to a full-time .NET developer job.
+I needed to find other hobbies to mentally recharge and re-gather my motivation for the project.
+During this time, Kuinox stepped in again and carried the project on his shoulders to not let it get abandoned.
+I'm infinitely grateful for everyone who contributed during this time and special thanks to him for holding it out as long as I needed time.

+- 2023 28th of November: Additional utility PowerShell scripts
+- 2023 5th of December: Fix a bug with spaces in paths in the SDK integration
+- 2023 14th of December: Publishing the Language Server Protocol and Devug Adapter protocol implementations to NuGet (people wanted to use our implementations!)
+- 2023 16th of December: Cleanup around the symbol hierarchy
+- 2023 22nd of December: CI workflow updates to the playground
+- 2023 21st of January: PowerShell utility script improvements, bug fix in the language server to update a freshly opened document
+- 2023 23rd of January: Playground build script improvement, merking well-known types and intrinsic symbols

+This last one might deserve a few words of explanation.
+Almost all compilers will have a set of intrinsic symbols that the compiler needs to know about.
+Primitives, all the built-in operations, the base type for all objects, known types of certain operations - like `System.Type` from `typeof(T)` - and so on.